HTTPArchive/almanac.httparchive.org/src/content/en/2024/cookies.md

 {{ figure_markup(
   image="number-cookies-cdf-mobile.png",
   caption="Number of cookies per website (cdf) for mobile pages.", description="The graph shows the cumulative distribution function for the number of cookies set on mobile pages.
 We see that more websites have a number of first-party cookies that is closer to the maximum of first-party cookies observed, than for third-party cookies.
-Additionally, we observe very simililar results for both dekstop and mobile websites." , chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTLO9Te80QewkuPKnz6eJ7OFcU5q3fZMsdqv7cEncBKrL5zcsIN9sMMg5HQT7ndKze8JJNe-V1IkB-9/pubchart?oid=2118660652&format=interactive", sheets_gid="1448286433", sql_file = 'nb_cookies_cdf.sql'
+Additionally, we observe very simililar results for both desktop and mobile websites." , chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTLO9Te80QewkuPKnz6eJ7OFcU5q3fZMsdqv7cEncBKrL5zcsIN9sMMg5HQT7ndKze8JJNe-V1IkB-9/pubchart?oid=2118660652&format=interactive", sheets_gid="1448286433", sql_file = 'nb_cookies_cdf.sql'